All Episodes

 I have a new employee.

-She's like been there six months.
+She's been there six months.

 She went to Aruba.

-I'm like, oh, good, nice for you.
+I'm like, oh, good.

-My brother-in-law is at every single Ranger game, every single night on the glass.
+My brother-in-law is at every single Ranger game every single night on the glass.

 He has a reputation, dude.

-Joe Trump is it's a Ranger jersey.
+Joe Trump, it's a Ranger jersey.

-It's a Ranger jersey and it has the CC for commander in chief on it.
+It's a Ranger jersey, and it has the CC for commander-in-chief on it.

 That's hilarious.